 Recent studies about HIV have given encouraging results

 Many recent studies have been made for HIV and the results say that the virus doesn't really target older people, which means that it can target anyone from any age group at no given time more or so.
 This means that if you old, this does not mean that you have a higher chance of contracting the disease.
 There is though, the fact that since older people have naturally weaker bodies and immune systems, it is possible that the HIV virus may be able to penetrate through their bodies' defenses much easier than a younger person.
-This does not mean that the person who is older is being targeted more than younger people and it only means that since older people are weaker, the virus has more of chance of getting in their bodies.
+This does not mean that the person who is older is being targeted more than younger people and it only means that since older people are weaker, the virus has more of a chance of getting in their bodies.

 Preventing HIV is the best cure for all ages

-People of all ages should take preventive measures in order to combat HIV because there are many medicines and programs out there that can stop the rapid advances of HIV.
+People of all ages should take preventive measures in order to combat HIV because there are many medicines and programs out there that can stop the rapid advances in HIV.
 Since HIV has been more common in the recent years, the fact remains that people have to be more wary of what's going on around them.
-While its true that there are indeed medicines out there that can help slow down the progress made by HIV, the best true medicine out there to combat HIV will always be knowledge.
+While its true that there are indeed medicines out there that can help slow down the progress made by HIV, the best true medicine out there to combat HIV will always be known.
 With more knowledge about the virus, people will be much more careful not to carelessly throw their lives away because they might risk being infected by the virus.

 Do your part for the whole world

 You can start by informing your friends and your family and having them spread the word about HIV in order to raise more awareness about the virus.
-The more people who know about the HIV virus, the less chances of it happening to more people around the world.
+The more people who know about the HIV virus, the fewer chances of it happening to more people around the world.